nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 This is a great way to learn advanced patterns and concepts in JavaScript.
 So make a practice to occasionally look at the source code of the library or framework you're using.

-## 65 - Deep Dive into Source Code jQuery - Part 1
+## 65 -Deep Dive into Source Code jQuery - Part 1
 When we're reading code we are not trying to understand how every feature is implemented.
 First, we'll try to see if we can read the code and learn how it is structured.
 And if we can learn some techniques and borrow some ideas.

 ## 66 - Deep Dive into Source Code jQuery - Part 2